EmilyChenHsu/Visual-Resume/design_decisions.md

 * Grouped chart: Allows viewers to see each contribution type (`comment`, `commit`, `issue`) compared side by side, since stacked only gives a good sense of the aggregate.

 * Stacked chart: Shows a user's aggregate contribution for a month, which gives a good idea of overall monthly activity.

+## Both
+________________

+* Tenure: Shows how long a user has been around in order to give context for the amount of contributions or the reputation level or something similar.
+This will give someone insight as to why there is no activity for early months, for example.

+* Avatar: Perhaps a user's picture tells us something about them.
+Does it show something they're really into?
+Or maybe they're really weird..